bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 Angular 9, Elasticsearch, Tesseract and PostgreSQL.
 It is meant as a basis for quick prototyping and iterate on ideas.

-You can find all code on
+You can find all code in my GitHub repository at:

 * [https://github.com/bytefish/ElasticsearchFulltextExample](https://github.com/bytefish/ElasticsearchFulltextExample)